walterbender/Syllabi/wearables.md

 </a>

 This week, students define a problem to work on.
-They do a landscape audit and a "persona" development in order to better understand their target user.
+They do a landscape audit and a “persona" development in order to better understand their target user.
 Students will also do an initial technology audit.
 These definitions will be summarized in initial idea sketches.